Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Environmental-dependent clustering using marked correlation functions

 \section{Environmental-dependent clustering using marked correlation functions}

 We use mock galaxy catalogues with the same $n_{\rm gal}$ and $\xi(r)$ as describe in Section \ref{sec3} to isolate the effect of MG in the studied environments.
+We remind the reader that the CMASS-like (HOD1) and DESI-like (HOD2) labels refer to samples matched in number density to these surveys, analysed at $z=0.0$ and $z=1.0$ respectively.
 Being the clustering mainly studied via the two-point correlation function, we match the clustering of our samples to find dependence in higher-order moments which are contained in the marked correlation function.
-We calculate the marked correlation function using the recipes from \cite{White:2016} using definition of mark in the same fashion than \cite{Armijo2018,Hernandez2018}, highlighting two different marks: density dependent marks $m= (\rho/\bar{\rho})^p$ and host halo mass marks $m = M_{\rm h}^{p}$, we use the same values for the power index $p=0.5$ as they showed to correctly distinguish between modified gravity models in these previous studies.
+We calculate the marked correlation function using the recipes from \cite{White:2016}, but with the definition of mark in the same fashion than \cite{Armijo2018,Hernandez2018}, highlighting two different marks: density dependent marks $m= (\rho/\bar{\rho})^p$ and host halo mass marks $m = M_{\rm h}^{p}$, we use the same values for the power index $p=0.5$ as they showed to correctly distinguish between modified gravity models in these previous studies.
 As we are not trying to optimize the mark, we keep these definitions and values throughout the whole paper.
+The mark used throughout this work differs from the smoothed-density mark of \cite{White:2016} and \cite{Massara2023}, in which the local galaxy density field is explicitly smoothed with a kernel of size $R$ when defining the mark, introducing $R$ and $\delta_\star$ as free parameters. \cite{Satpathy2019} shows the choice of these parameters has little impact on the marked correlation signal.
+In the present work, we use the local density value inherited during the environment classification step, adopting a smoothing scale value of $R=8\ {\rm Mpc}\, h^{-1}$, which is representative of the range of scales used to characterise the cosmic web environments.
+This mark has been validated and used in previous work \citep{Armijo2024a}, and it is well suited to capture the environmental dependence of galaxy clustering in the context of modified gravity.
+While Satpathy et al. (2019) find that the marked signal is relatively insensitive to the smoothing scale, a dedicated assessment of how our environment-dependent results vary with this choice is left for future work.